Skip to content

 Brown Noise: Deep, Low Frequencies for Rest and Focus

-Brown noise — sometimes called Brownian or red noise — concentrates its energy heavily in the lowest frequencies, producing a deep, rumbling sound.
-It's named after Robert Brown and the mathematical pattern of Brownian motion, not the color.
-If you've ever found comfort in the low hum of a distant thunderstorm, the drone of a jet engine at cruising altitude, or the deep roar of a waterfall, you've experienced something close to brown noise.
+Brown noise — sometimes called Brownian or red noise — concentrates its energy heavily in the lowest frequencies, producing a deep, rumbling sound named after Robert Brown and the mathematical pattern of Brownian motion, not the color.
+If you've ever found comfort in the low hum of a distant thunderstorm, the drone of a jet at cruising altitude, or the deep roar of a waterfall, you've experienced something close to it.

 Last updated